Skip to main content

 Author Requests

 KD's Books is proud to support local writers and contribute to a thriving local writing community.
 Due to the volume of requests we receive from writers wishing to sell in our store, as well as limited shelf space, we cannot carry every title submitted to us.
 Special consideration will be given to authors living in the KC metro area.
+We may not be able to respond to every submission.
+Unsolicited books brought to the store without being requested by KD's Books are considered free review copies.

 • Not available through Ingram and/or not available at a standard discount (Bookselling has a tiny profit margin to begin with; we can't afford to accept less than 40% off retail discounts.)